 1. Spock (Star Trek)

 Who else?
 Honestly, who else could top a list of fictional Scientists?
 Even people who've never seen Star Trek recognise Spock.
 It's hard to think of another Scientist who is so universally recognised and admired.
-Leonard Nimoy's portrayal of Spock is as much a part of modern cultural history as The Beatles or Marilyn Monroe.
+Leonard Nimoy's portrayal of the Vulcan Mr. Spock (real name unpronouncable) is as much a part of modern cultural history as The Beatles or Marilyn Monroe.

 People often miss the point of the Vulcan race.
-They’re misrepresented as emotionless, cold and clinical observers of the Universe with no thoughts of compassion.
+They’re misrepresented as emotionless, cold and clinical observers of the Universe with no compassion.
 But Vulcans do feel emotion, violently so.
-The logic and reason they use is an evolutionary defence-mechanism to keep themselves from murdering each other.
+The logic they use is an evolutionary defence-mechanism to keep themselves from murdering each other.
 Logic is their way of taming their wildness.

-Anyone who thinks Spock lacks emotion needs to watch Wrath of Kahn and anyone who thinks Vulcans lack empathy needs to watch The Voyage Home.
-Vulcans are highly compassionate people, they just control their emotions through sheer will of thought and commitment to reason.
+Anyone who thinks Spock lacks emotion needs to watch the final few minutes of The Amok Time (Series 2 Episode 1) and anyone who thinks Vulcans lack empathy needs to watch The Voyage Home.
+Vulcans are highly compassionate people they just control their emotions through sheer will of thought and commitment to reason.

 I love science, let me tell you why.